bhauman/bhauman.github.com/drafts/immutable-data-service.md

 * Operational guarantees.
 * Sharable and operable by default.

 I have tried to focus on what the service is and it's intrinsic advantages.
 I have stayed away from implementation details as I feel these problems are solved or solvable.
-What's more interesting to me is what this implies for app development and the general service ecosystem.
+What's more interesting to me is what this implies for application development and the general service ecosystem.
 Can this lead to the development of more reliable feature rich programs and services?

 With the rise in the consumption of these services I think immutability is important characteristic to consider.

 Note: It is also important to consider that immutability and durability are not the same thing.
 I have conflated them in this post.
-The reason I have done this is that immutability in the environment of a program benefits from garbage collection when there are no more pointers to an immutable object.
+The reason I have done this is that immutability in a memory based programming environment like Clojure benefits from garbage collection when there are no more pointers to an immutable object.
 In the web at large it is very hard to tell who is still relying on the data at a URI.

 <div>
   <h4>Stuck on how wasteful this sounds? <a